TrisPatt/Riff-Raff-Band/README.md

 ### Upcoming gigs

-- This section provides users with information on upcoming show.
+- This section provides users with information on upcoming shows.
 - It shows the location, date and time of upcoming events
 - It also displays a background image of each venue